The level of innovation that Mr. Hayden infused into the area of recruitment earned him the Outstanding Employee Award for the City of San Jose.

 I ask for your support in the following three simple ways:

-I thank each of you in advance for your support of a more diverse candidate pool for the fire service.
+I thank each of you in advance for your support of a more diverse candidate pool for the Fire Service, EMS Field and other areas of Public Safety.

 Russell G. Hayden - Founder